alvinng4/Gravity-Simulator/README.md

 ## Output animations in .gif

-You may output the trajectory in 2D / 3D as an animation in .gif.
+You may output the simple trajectory animations in 2D / 3D in .gif.
 The output file would be stored in `gravity_sim/result`.

 Available parameters: